specmesh/specmesh-build/what-why-who.md

 # The problem

-Kafka is not opinionated, which means you can:
+[Apache Kafka](https://kafka.apache.org/) is not opinionated, which means you can:

 - Create topics with any name, using any structure or capitalization (camel case, kebab case, lower/upper case).
 This lack of constraint often results in flat structures of topic names that have unclear ownership.
 - Experience confusing or non-existent governance; associating and managing ACLs is complicated by the fact that consumer IDs, topic names, and ACLs are all managed separately.